-NFL Odds: How Likely Is Dez Bryant-Patriots Pairing For NFL Stretch Run?
+NESN

 Baltimore Ravens +800

-Truthfully, there’s plenty not a ton to read into with these odds.
+Truthfully, there’s really not a ton to read into with these odds.
 They’re made to induce action (not to mention get people talking about the sportsbook, which, mission accomplished), and it’s unlikely they’re a reflection of any sort of hard news or informed speculation.

 But signing Bryant certainly would make sense for all these teams.
-Bryant, who went to Oklahoma State and played for the Cowboys, is obviously familiar with the New Orleans area.
+Bryant is familiarwith New Orleans, having signed with the Saints last season before tearing his Achilles.
 Outside of Davante Adams, Green Bay doesn’t have much in the way of veteran wideouts, and Buffalo, Seattle and Baltimore are all good young teams who could use a player or two to get them to the next level.

 As far as the Patriots go, it’s becoming harder and harder to deny quarterback Tom Brady feels far more comfortable with veteran receivers than younger players.
 Even if Bryant doesn’t have much left in the tank, he’s still been around for a long time and theoretically would be able to pick up the Patriots offense quicker.